RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Polycarp Of Smyrna/philippians.md

 ---
-title: "Epistle to the Philippians"
+title: "St. Polycarp of Smyrna: Epistle to the Philippians"
 slug: polycarp-of-smyrna-philippians
 author: St. Polycarp of Smyrna
 layout: single